 Maximum book competition.
 Every US sportsbook, offshore book, and prediction market wants Super Bowl action.
 When 30+ books are competing for the same game, the spread of odds widens.
 Line shopping — comparing prices across all venues — is more valuable for the Super Bowl than any other single event.
 An agent scanning 30 books will consistently find 2-4% better odds than a bettor using only one book.

 Deepest prop markets.
 Sportsbooks expand their prop offerings aggressively for the Super Bowl.
 DraftKings, FanDuel, BetMGM, and offshore books post props on player stats, game events (coin toss result, first scoring play type, length of national anthem), and exotic combinations.
 The more markets a sportsbook offers, the less analytical attention each individual prop receives from their pricing team.
-This is where AI agents provide the greatest advantage – scanning hundreds of props against statistical models in seconds.
+AI agents provide the greatest advantage here — scanning hundreds of props against statistical models in seconds.

 Two-week preparation window.
 The gap between conference championship games and the Super Bowl gives agents an extended window to track line movement, build game-specific models, and identify value before the market sharpens.
 Most NFL games have 4-5 days of line availability.
 The Super Bowl has 14.

+Line shopping.
 With 30+ books posting Super Bowl lines, the price dispersion is substantial.
 An agent running continuous line comparison across The Odds API will identify the best available number on every market throughout the two weeks.

 def super_bowl_line_shop(events: list[dict], target_markets: list[str]) -> dict:

-"""Find best available odds across all books for Super Bowl markets.
+"""Find best available odds across all books for Super Bowl markets."""

 best_by_outcome = {}